Jeffys/inventory_movement_report/README.md

 ## Installation
 Download the module from this repository.
 Install the module in your Odoo instance.
-Navigate to the Sales Analysis report to view the new metrics.
+Navigate to the Inventory Products to view the Inventory Movement Report.

 ## Usage
 Once installed, the new smart button will be available in the Inventory Products.
 Click the smart button to view the Inventory Movement Report.